1988 California Proposition 103: Election

 With $207 million spent, the most expensive election campaign in U.S. modern history was the 1988 California insurance initiatives election battle.
-Only Prop.
+Once Prop.
 103 won voter approval.
 The $207 million spent, in 2020 dollars adjusted for inflation, which was $95 million in 1988, was reported by the Los Angeles Times.

-Prop.
-103, the people's choice, won against the combined $200 million spent against it or trying to pass competing initiatives.
+Opponents of Prop.
+103 spent over $200 million trying to defeat it or trying to pass competing initiatives.
 Prop.
 103 raised $6.4 million in small donations of about $30 from a statewide door-to-door canvass.
 These small donations from the canvass paid for the modest offices and canvasser salaries, which going into the election reached one million households.
 TV ads for Prop.
 103 were run at no cost by TV stations only due to the fairness doctrine in place at the time, with some equal-time ads.
 These ads were in response to the tens of millions of dollars being spent by the insurance industry, which also used large direct-mail campaigns, coordinated by consultant Clint Reilly, who acknowledged the efforts against Prop.
 103 by insurance companies lacked a lot of public support.
 With $200 million spent among the other initiatives, both pro and con, however, it came down to the wire, with Prop.
 103 winning by only 1%, with a 51% yes vote.
 The campaign, and its results, received extensive national attention.
 Court challenges were turned down, and the California Supreme Court upheld every provision of 103.